nf-core/funcscan/paper/paper.md

 ## Input preprocessing and open reading frame annotation

 The pipeline takes a two- to five-column tabular sample-sheet as input (comma-separated, CSV format).
-This sample-sheet contains sample names, paths to (meta)genomic FASTA files and optionally pre-generated amino-acid FASTA, GFF, or GBK format annotation files.
+This sample-sheet contains sample names, paths to (meta)genomic FASTA files, and optionally pre-generated amino-acid FASTA, GFF, or GBK format annotation files.

 Preprocessing steps reduce runtime by removing too-short sequences with Seqkit [@Shen2024-mg], when they may produce no biologically meaningful results.
 Open reading frames are optionally predicted from the preprocessed sequences by one of four prokaryotic annotation tools: Bakta [@schwengers_bakta_2021], Prodigal [@Hyatt2010-yv], Prokka [@Seemann2014-ee], and Pyrodigal [@Larralde2022-uu].